tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 	- A pair of silver bracelets, one of which has an intricate set of etched symbols, the other looks half-finished
 	- A finely engraved platinum ring set with a tiny but perfect sapphire
 	- A silver tiara set with moonstones
-- A golden circlet set with four small green alexandrite gems (at least 500 gp, possibly more, [[Grimbaskal's Hoard]]).
 - A silver ring, set with an obsidian gem.
 Could sell for 300-1800gp.
 Part of [[Agata's Treasure]].
+- A set of three golden rings, found in [[Apollyon's Tower]].
+Of Drankorian make
 ### Objects of Art
 - Dragon statuette glittering with small diamonds, from [[Ursk Treasure|Shadowkeep]]
 - A golden necklace with a holy symbol of Jeevali, dating to before the [[Great War]], with two blue lapus lazuli gemstones representing Jeevali's tears, found in [[Nashtkar Treasures#Found in Kharsan|the palace in Kharsan]]